 - The owner prominently displayed a “bad dog” sign and the victim was at least six years old

 Depending on the circumstances, these defenses could jeopardize your right to compensation.
 Our Miami dog bite attorneys at Shaked Law Personal Injury Lawyers can work to minimize the impact of these claims to protect your right to fair compensation.

 How Long Do I Have to File a Lawsuit After a Dog Bite in Florida?

-The statute of limitations in dog bite cases is typically four years.
-You’ll have four years from the date the dog bite occurred to file a personal injury lawsuit.
+The statute of limitations in dog bite cases is typically two years.
+You’ll have two years from the date the dog bite occurred to file a personal injury lawsuit.
 If you miss the deadline, you may lose your right to recover compensation.

 There are a few exceptions to the rule.
 You may have more or less time depending on the circumstances.
 If you have questions about preserving your right to compensation, it’s always a good idea to speak with an experienced attorney sooner rather than later.

 Contact a Miami Dog Bite Lawyer for a Free Consultation

 Were you or your child bitten by a dog?
 We’re here to help you fight to hold the dog owner responsible for their animal’s attack.
 Call an experienced Miami dog bite lawyer at Shaked Law Personal Injury Lawyers to schedule a free consultation today.